From the Harford County Sheriff’s Department:

 As EMT’s and paramedic personnel from Fallston Volunteer Fire Company assessed the operator of the motorcycle, Wyatt, it was rapidly determined that he had suffered multi-system trauma.
 He was pronounced deceased by the Fallston Volunteer Fire Company paramedic on scene.

 Preliminary investigation determined that the motorcycle was the at fault driver in the accident, however as in all fatal motor vehicle accidents, the States Attorney’s Office will review the investigation to determine if any charges will be filed.
+A motorcycle accident lawyer has been contacted for help in the investigation.

 From the Harford County Volunteer Fire and EMS Association: